rul3rst4/Pong-game/README.md

 A basic game just to practice SFML.
 You can run the game from the directory terminal with ./sfml-app or compiling all the files.

-PS: Didn't used .hpp or .h files, i was lazy, this is a simple practice project.
+PS: Didn't used header files, i was lazy, this is a simple practice project.